redwoodjs/rwsdk.com/src/app/data/blog/back-to-the-future.md

 ---
-title: The web evolution, a personal account  of back to the future."
+title: "The web evolution, a personal account of back to the future."
 description: "Bare with me as I smash some burgers, mash some movies and get punching hard, avocado in hand.
 RedwoodSDK style"
 date: "2025-05-06"
 author: